vantage-sh/docs.vantage.sh/docs/connecting_snowflake.md

 create view VANTAGE.PUBLIC.WAREHOUSE_METERING_HISTORY as select * from SNOWFLAKE.ORGANIZATION_USAGE.WAREHOUSE_METERING_HISTORY;
 create view VANTAGE.PUBLIC.USAGE_IN_CURRENCY_DAILY as select * from SNOWFLAKE.ORGANIZATION_USAGE.USAGE_IN_CURRENCY_DAILY;
 grant usage on schema vantage.public to role vantage;
+grant usage on database vantage to role vantage;
 grant select on all views in schema VANTAGE.PUBLIC to role vantage;
 ```